dankamongmen/notcurses/README.md

 * A svelter design than that codified in X/Open.
 All exported identifiers are prefixed to avoid namespace collisions.
 Far fewer identifiers are exported overall.
-All APIs natively suport wide characters and 24-bit RGB color.
+All APIs natively suport wide characters, and the `cell` API is based around Unicode's [Extended Grapheme Cluster](https://unicode.org/reports/tr29/) concept.

 * Visual features not directly available via NCURSES, including images, fonts, video, high-contrast text, and transparent regions.
+All APIs natively support 24-bit color, quantized down as necessary for the terminal.

 * Thread safety, and use in parallel programs, has been a design consideration from the beginning.